 The Financial Markets Conduct Act 2013 and the Financial Reporting Act 2013 ("the Acts") are effective for the Partnership.
 Silverwood Corporation Limited registered a Managed Investment Scheme SILVERWOOD LAND 2015 LIMITED PARTNERSHIP (SCH11747) on the 15th of December 2016 and received its Certificate of Registration of Managed Investment Scheme ('MIS') on that date under Clause 14, Schedule 2 of the Financial Markets Conduct Act 2013.
 On the 30th of November 2016 the 'Financial Markets Conduct (Silverwood Land 2015 Limited Partnership) Exemption Notice 2016' was received and on the 28th of February 2017 all Unit Holders were sent the required follow up document: 'Reliance on exemptions granted by the Financial Markets Authority' which includes the 'wind up plan' where Silverwood Corporation Limited undertakes to distribute net proceeds before winding up The Partnership on or before 31 March 2021.
-Due to delays in completing the Transmission Gully Motorway an extension to 31 March 2023 was requested in April 2020.
-At this time Silverwood Land 205 Limited Partnership will continue to operate under the terms of the existing exemption notice.
-As set out in the letter received on 29 March 2021 from the Financial Markets Authority (FMA), the FMA have advised they will not take any action against Silverwood in relation to any breaches of the Relevant FMC Obligtions to the extent that Silverwood currently has relief from those requirements under the Current Notice, provided that:
+Due to delays in completing the Transmission Gully Motorway an extension to 31 March 2024 was requested in April 2020 which was subsequently approved by way of Financial Markets Conduct (Silverwood Land 2015 Limited Partnership) Exemption Notice 2021 which came into force on 21 May 2021 and will be revoked on the close of 31 March 2024.
+The full details appear on the FMA's website and were announced in the Gazette. following 21 May 2021.